 - Tier-I will consist of Objective Type, Multiple choice questions only.

-- The paper will have to be written either in Hindi or in English.
+- The question paper will be in Hindi and English except for Module-II

 - Data Entry Speed of 8,000 (eight thousand) Key Depressions per hour on Computer.